-Income from unconsolidated entities decreased \$6.2 million in 2004 as compared to 2003 resulting from:
+Income from unconsolidated entities decreased \$5.8 million in 2004 as compared to 2003 resulting from:

-- the consolidation of two Properties upon our adoption of FIN 46 (see Note 10), - the cessation of recording any net income contribution from Mall of America (see Note 8), - a decrease in outlot land sales and - offset by the opening of Las Vegas Premium Outlets and Chicago Premium Outlets.
+- the consolidation of two Properties upon our adoption of FIN 46 (see Note 10), - the cessation of recording any net income contribution from Mall of America (see Note 8), - a decrease in outlot land sales, - offset by the opening of Las Vegas Premium Outlets and Chicago Premium Outlets.

-Preferred unit expense decreased \$5.8 million due to the conversion of shares of 6.5% Series B Preferred units into common units by Simon Property in the fourth quarter of 2003 which was partially offset by the issuance of preferred units in connection with the Kravco acquisition.
+Preferred dividend expense decreased \$7.8 million due to the conversion of shares of 6.5% Series B Preferred Stock into common stock in the fourth quarter of 2003.
+Finally, preferred distributions of the Operating Partnership increased due to the issuance of preferred units in connection with the Kravco acquisition.